 Less serious stuff about me

 Biggest career decision: Early on I turned down an internship at Pentagram for my first “big” freelance project.
 Yikes.
 Unpopular opinion: Assembling Ikea furniture is (mostly) enjoyable.
 Guilty pleasure: Toss up between playing with legos and sorting legos.
-Fun fact: I was born on the same day as the first IVF baby.
-Last song I ruined by playing too much: Attention/Charlie Puth.
-I know. ugh.
-Last book I started and probably won’t finish: Raising Kids Who Read.
+Fun fact: I was born in Brooklyn.
+Last song I ruined by playing too much: A-YO by Lady Gaga.
+Last thing I started but probably won’t finish reading: Assuring Affordable Health Care for All Americans by Stuart M. Butler, Ph.D.
 Favorite flavor combo: Peanut butter and chocolate.
 Favorite color: All of them.
 Dog or cat?
 Cat.